jonattfin/ecosia-clone-react/README.md

 - Storybook is used to render components "out of the box" and to build them in isolation.
 Also those components are snapshot tested.
 - For the integration tests we're using cypress.js with cucumber.js and the features/scenarios are written in Gerkin.
 - The style & icons are based on material ui and based on styled components.
-- For static code analysis we're using SonarCloud.io. and the report is public at this address: https://sonarcloud.io/summary/overall?id=jonattfin_ecosia-clone

 ## Learn More